 Nutrients Young Women Need to Support Reproductive Health

 Many women fall short with these important nutrients that help support overall health.
 Iron is necessary to transport oxygen to red blood cells.
 It is important to maintain healthy iron status during this time when menstruation is present.

 Nutrients Women Need During Pregnancy and Breastfeeding:

 Folic acid is critical during the early stages of pregnancy, even before most women even know they are pregnant.
-Healthy diets along with adequate folic acid are essential before and during pregnancy to reduce a woman’s risk of having a baby with a neural tube defect.
+A healthy and balanced diet, along with adequate folic acid, are essential before and during pregnancy to reduce a woman’s risk of having a baby with a neural tube defect.